GWCustom/bfabric-app-myra/README.md

-# bfabric-app-template
+# Myra Robot CSV Downloader
 Template Application for Bfabric Webapp Concept (written in Python3)

 ## Deployment

-1) Fork the Repo
+1) Fork the Repo (or skip directly to step 2)

 2) Clone your Repo